LorenzoMunerotto/proj-ingsw-MyShelfieDigitalS.p.A/README.md

 * [Simone Girardi](https://github.com/girardisimone)
 ___
 ### Current status of the game:
-* The game is playable locally, from the Main class
+* Game working from the terminal from different devices with the CLI
-* Working on the network version ⏳
+* Working on the GUI
 ___